Send the link below via email or IMCopy

 Tying up a few loose ends...Some things you should know...

-You will be provided with full training for a day and a half before Campers arrive.
+Volunteers arrive before campers so that you can be provided with full training in preparation for camp starting.
 This occurs on the site of the Camp and is a fun time of learning and getting to know your team so you are fully prepared when your Campers show up!

 Camp is jam-packed with fun and activities, which can be physically exhausting.
 It is important that you arrive to Camp at your physical and emotional best so you can give your all to the Campers and also get the most out of your own experience.